ParisAstronomicalDataCentre/OPUS/docs/install.md

     $ source activate wsgi36
     $ pip install -r pip-requirements.txt

-The WSGI module should then be installed within this virtual environment, and a wsgi.conf file generated to setup the Apache web server:
+The WSGI module should then be installed within this virtual environment, and a `wsgi.conf` file generated to setup the Apache web server:

     $ pip install mod_wsgi
     $ mod_wsgi-express module-config
     $ mod_wsgi-express module-config > wsgi.conf

-OPUS then requires a directory to store its logs, files and database, e.g. OPUS_VAR=/var/www/opus.
+OPUS then requires a directory to store its logs, files and database, e.g. `OPUS_VAR=/var/www/opus`.
 This directory must be writable from the web application, i.e. by the user Apache is running as (e.g. www, www-data or apache).
-The $OPUS_VAR/logs directory must also be created and writable for this user, if the logs are written in this directory (see Apache configuration proposed below).
+The `$OPUS_VAR/logs` directory must also be created and writable for this user, if the logs are written in this directory (see Apache configuration proposed below).

 The unit tests may be run to check the main features of the UWS server: